kor-hq/bibleio/apps/api/README.md

 To get started, run `pnpm api install` which will run cargo install in the API dir.

-Then run `pnpm dev` to do cargo run.
+Then run `pnpm api dev` to do cargo run.

 We use rustfmt and clippy, which can also be accessed via `fix`, so like `pnpm api fix`.